-30. Sample some craft beer and catch up with old friends.
+30. Sample some craft beer and catch up with old and new friends

-31. Eat 12 grapes for good luck in the New Year in the Plaza de la Constitución as soon as the clock strikes 12.
+31. Eat 12 grapes for good luck in the new year in Plaza de la Constitución as soon as the clock strikes 12

-32. Dance until dawn in the center on New Year’s and then grab a slice of pizza afterwards while heading home to sleep it off!
+32. Dance until dawn in the city center on New Year’s Eve and then grab a slice of pizza afterwards while heading home to sleep it off!

-37. Eat a papá asada in the center of town.
-These baked potatoes unlike any other and smell too good to pass up!
+37. Eat a papa asada in the center of town—these baked potatoes are unlike any other and smell too good to pass up!

-38. Visit the casas corralones in the neighborhoods of La Trinidad and El Perchel- all decorated for the holidays.
+38. Visit the casas corralones in the neighborhoods of La Trinidad and El Perchel when they’re all decorated for the holidays.
 Malaga at Christmas is undeniably beautiful!

-39. Try a vino oloroso with the crumbly polvorones.
+39. Try an oloroso sherry to go with crumbly polvorones

 41. See a performance at the Cervantes Theater

-43. Play a joke on someone when “Day of the Innocents” rolls around on December 28th.
+43. Play a joke on someone when “Day of the Innocents” (Spain’s answer to April Fools’ Day) rolls around on December 28

-45. Eat Roscón de Reyes on January 6th!
+45. Eat Roscón de reyes on January 6

 46. Leave your shoes out and see if the Three Kings bring what you wished for—as long as you’ve been good!